Florida Estate Planning Services

 - Universal HIPAA Release.
 This document allows your healthcare surrogate to access and share your health records in the event you become incapacitated.

 - Life Estate Deeds.
-When you need to allocate real property (real estate) to your loved ones in Florida, you can do so through enhanced life estate deeds.
+When you need to allocate real property (property) to your loved ones in Florida, you can do so through enhanced life estate deeds.
 A life estate deed will keep the property under your control until your passing, then will transfer the property automatically to your loved ones without the requirement of probate.

 - Trusts.
 There are many types of trusts, but they all share one thing in common: they exercise control over your property after you become incapacitated or for a period of time after your death, rather than property being placed directly into the hands of your heirs.